kdeldycke/awesome-iam/readme.md

 - [Getting 2FA Right in 2019](https://blog.trailofbits.com/2019/06/20/getting-2fa-right-in-2019/) - On the UX aspects of 2FA.

+- [2FA is missing a key feature](https://syslog.ravelin.com/2fa-is-missing-a-key-feature-c781c3861db) - “When my 2FA code is entered incorrectly I’d like to know about it”.

 ### SMS-based

 TL;DR: don't.
 For details, see articles below.